-- 1. Application for grants under the Facade Improvement Program along with drawings and quotes for the proposed works shall be forwarded to the Application Review Committee c/o, the Manager of Planning Services. - 2.
+- 1. Application for grants under the Facade Improvement Program shall be forwarded to the Application Review Committee c/o, the Manager of Planning Services. - 2.
 Where the applicant is not the building owner, the application must include approval from the building owner, authorizing the improvements. - 3.
 Town staff will confirm that the subject property does not have tax arrears or outstanding orders against it. - 4.
-The Application Review Committee may request a site visit to fully assess the application. - 5.
-The Application Review Committee will review each application to confirm that the proposed work conforms with all Town By-Laws. - 6.
+The Application Review Committee may request a site visit to fully assess the application. - The Application Review Committee will review each application to confirm that the proposed work conforms with all Town By-Laws. - 6.
 The Application Review Committee shall forward a recommendation to Council, for their consideration.
-The applicant will be notified of the date when the recommendation will come forward to the Council. - 7.
-Upon approval, the Application Review Committee will provide the applicant (or property owner if different than the applicant) the standard Letter of Agreement with an outline of the grant details.
+The applicant will be notified of the date when the recommendation will come forward to the Council - 7.
+Upon approval, the Application Review Committee will mail the applicant (or property owner if different than the applicant) the standard Letter of Agreement with an outline of the grant details.
 The Letter of Agreement is to be signed and returned to the Town of Parry Sound within 30 days. - 8.
-Prior to commencing with any improvements, the applicant must obtain all necessary municipal permits, including a sidewalk closure permit (if necessary), building permit fees, sign permit fees, and any planning fees, if applicable, will be reimbursed once work has been initiated. - 9.
+Prior to commencing with any improvements, the applicant must obtain all necessary municipal permits.
+Building permit fees, sign permit fees, and any planning fees, if applicable, will be reimbursed once work has been initiated. - 9.
 All work completed by the applicant shall be in accordance with the Letter of Agreement and the requirements of the building permits and applications. - 10.
-Upon completion of the project, the applicant shall submit copies of all invoices (stamped paid), and/or receipts pertaining to the approved improvements to the Manager of Planning Services, if necessary.
+Upon completion of the project, the applicant shall submit copies of all invoices (stamped paid), and/or receipts pertaining to the approved improvements to the Manager of Building and Planning Services if necessary.
 The Chief Building Official will inspect the completed work to ensure compliance with the commitment agreement.
 The Chief Building Official may obtain assistance from the Application Review Committee. - 11.
 50% of the grant will be paid to the applicant once the application has been approved and all necessary permits have been obtained.
 The balance of the grant will be paid within 30 days of the paid invoices, as indicated above.